huiledecode/OTF-/README.md

 <pre><code>> exit</code></pre>

-Start "redis-serveur" in 'sudo' mode
+In new Terminal, Start "redis-serveur" in 'sudo' mode

 Go back to the OTF's root directory.
 <pre><code>/otf$ sudo redis-server</code></pre>
 Stand "redis-server" start into the Terminal.